 Payment of tax

-Any tax estimated to be payable in respect of an accounting period should be paid with the provisional assessment and ‘topped up’ for any additional amount computed as payable following submission of the annual return of income.
+Tax should be paid with the final return of income due within four months of the year-end.
 Failure to pay taxes by the due date attracts interest at the rate of 1% per month from the date on which such tax was due to the date of payment.

 The difference between the amount paid and the amount assessed, subject to filing of an objection, should be paid within one month from the date of the assessment.
 The additional amount assessed attracts interest at the rate of 1% per month from the date on which such tax was due to the date of payment.

-Under the Law, the SGT has the authority, with the approval of the Minister and the Tax Committee, to sequester and sell the assets of a taxable entity to recover the taxes due.
+Under the Law, the OTA has the authority, with the approval of the Minister and the Tax Committee, to sequester and sell the assets of a taxable entity to recover the taxes due.

 Objections and appeals

-A company has a right to object to any assessment issued by the SGT.
-The objection document should be prepared in writing (in English and in Arabic) and filed with the office of the SGT within 45 days from the date of assessment.
-The SGT is required to give a judgment within five months, extendable up to another three months at the SGT’s discretion, from the date of receiving the objection.
+A company has a right to object to any assessment issued by the OTA.
+The objection document should be prepared in writing (in English and in Arabic) and filed with the office of the OTA within 45 days from the date of assessment.
+The OTA is required to give a judgment within five months, extendable up to another three months at the OTA’s discretion, from the date of receiving the objection.
 The tax demanded may be kept in abeyance on request.
-No additional tax is payable until the SGT issues the judgment.
+No additional tax is payable until the OTA issues the judgment.

 Statute of limitations

 The Royal Decree 9/2017 introduced the self-assessment regime, where the assessments are carried out on a sample basis and the statute of limitation is three years from the end of the year in which a tax return is submitted.
-Where the entity has not submitted the tax returns, the tax authorities have a period of five years to complete the assessments.
+Where the entity has not submitted the tax returns, the OTA has a period of five years to complete the assessments.

 Maintenance of records